Loads of our fave family recipes involve lovely, creamy mashed potatoes.

 I do about 8lbs worth of potatoes in one go.
-That’s roughly enough for 4 meals for 4.
-And it fits in my big spaghetti pan.
+That’s roughly enough for four meals for four people.
+Plus this amount fits in my big spaghetti pan!

-Cut the potatoes into large pieces.
-If you cut them too small the potatoes will get soggier which you want to avoid when freezing.
+Peel and cut the potatoes into large pieces.
+If you cut them too small the potatoes will get soggy, which is something you want to avoid when freezing them.

 Put the cut potatoes in a big pan of cold salted water.
 I know Delia swears by steaming them for the best mash but that’s a non-starter when you’re bulk cooking.
-Bring to the boil and boil for 15 to 20 minutes.
+I recommend bringing them to the boil and boiling them for 15 to 20 minutes.

 Do NOT add milk, cream, butter etc!
 You add these when defrosting.

-Now divide the potato up into small freezer bags so that you just have one flat layer of potato in each bag.
+Divide the mashed potatoes up into small freezer bags, so that you just have one flat layer of potato in each bag.
+This makes the mash easier to store and means that it defrosts more evenly.

 Cooking With Frozen Mashed Potatoes

-But assuming … like me … you completely forgot, sit the bag(s) in a bowl of hot water a few minutes to start them defrosting.
-Then tip into a pan with small amounts of butter and milk and let them defrost in the pan, stirring around until it is soft enough to start mashing.
+Then tip the mashed potatoes into a pan with small amounts of butter and milk and let them defrost in the pan, stirring around until it is soft enough to start mashing.

 The mashed potatoes will have absorbed water in freezing so you need less milk than if you were cooking from scratch.

-I go heavier on butter than milk and just add a little at the time as I need it.
+I tend to go heavier on butter than milk and just add a little at the time as I need it.

-If you’ve frozen the potatoes in small, flat bags, it should only take 5 minutes-ish to defrost enough for you to mash up nice and smooth and lump free.
+If you’ve frozen the potatoes in small, flat bags, it should only take around 5 minutes to defrost enough for you to mash up nice and smooth and lump free.

 And that’s it … just chuck the mashed potatoes in whatever you’re making.